ericsink/cb/README.md

 # cb

-This repo contains the SQLite and SQLCipher for SQLitePCL.raw, and the scripts to construct them.
+This repo contains SQLite, SQLite3 Multiple Ciphers and SQLCipher for SQLitePCL.raw, and the scripts to construct them.

 Previously this stuff was in the SQLitePCL.raw repo.